vtexdocs/help-center-content/docs/announcements/en/discontinuation-of-waiting-for-seller-confirmation-and-order-completed.md

 author: 5DnIDwto7E6PRpdH1Kpdyu
 slug: discontinuation-of-waiting-for-seller-confirmation-and-order-completed
 legacySlug: discontinuation-of-waiting-for-seller-confirmation-and-order-completed
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The following Marketplace order statuses will be discontinued: `waiting-for-seller-confirmation` and `order-completed`
+announcementSynopsisEN: 'The following Marketplace order statuses will be discontinued: `waiting-for-seller-confirmation` and `order-completed`'
 ---

 Starting July 15<sup>th</sup> 2019, the following Marketplace order statuses will be discontinued: `waiting-for-seller-confirmation` and `order-completed`.